Oils For Cooking and Baking

 Choose peanut butter and other nut butters that say all-natural on the label.
 Read the ingredients to make sure the peanut butter or nut butter doesn’t have added sugar or unhealthy oils, like trans fats (listed as partially hydrogenated oil).

-Eating 4 handfuls of nuts and seeds every week is good for your heart.
+Eating nuts and seeds is good for your heart and makes for a healthy, tasty snack.
 Eat a mix of your favorites, like peanuts, almonds, walnuts, pecans, sunflower seeds and pumpkin seeds.

 Salmon is packed with nutrients that are good for your heart.
 You can have salmon many ways, like fresh, frozen, canned or smoked.
 Children should have 3 oz. of salmon two times a week for healthy hearts.
 A 3 oz. serving is about the size of a deck of cards.